 Officials to discuss funding for possible new bridge across Mississippi River

-BATON ROUGE - Everyday thousands of people drive across the Mississippi River Bridge.
+BATON ROUGE - Every day, thousands of people drive across the Mississippi River Bridge.
 Many know that at any given time, one incident can turn flowing traffic into a traffic jam.

 The Capital Area Road and Bridge District looks to add another way across the river to ease that congestion.
-That group will meet for the first time this morning to discuss funding options.
+That group will meet for the first time Tuesday morning to discuss funding options.

 The group is made up of representatives from five parishes (East Baton Rouge, West Baton Rouge, Ascension, Iberville, and Livingston), a member of the Louisiana Department of Transportation and Development, and a representative from Gov. John Bel Edwards' Office.
 The representatives were brought together with the passage of Senate Bill 496, sponsored by Sen. Rick Ward.